-Welcome to the February 2017 installment of social media news with Anova.
+Welcome to the February 2017 instalment of social media news with anova.
 We’ve skimmed the headlines to find the most relevant news about the most popular social media platforms to help you stay up-to-date.
-No surprise here, we’re start our coverage with the always show stopping:
+No surprise here, we start our coverage with the always show-stopping:

 According to Forbes, Facebook has launched a new feature this month that can help you find work.
 Facebook Jobs allows employers to use their Facebook pages to post job openings.
 All you have to do is hit the “Apply Now” button, and the information you have already provided Facebook in your profile will automatically fill in the online form.
 That would include things like your name, cell number, email and any educational or employment history you’ve listed.
 After that, you’ll have about 250 works (or about 1000 characters) to write a mini cover letter.